Velocity dispersion functions of pressure-supported galaxies in EAGLE simulations with varying active galactic nucleus feedback: Introduction

 In Section \ref{sec:data}, we introduce the EAGLE simulations with different AGN feedback models we used.
 In Section \ref{sec:vdf}, we derive the velocity dispersion functions of galaxies in EAGLE simulations.
-Based on the comparison between VDFs, we investigate the impact of AGN feedback in the velocity and stellar mass distributions of galaxies in Section \ref{sec:discussion}.
+Based on the comparison between VDFs, we investigated the impact of AGN feedback in the velocity and stellar mass distributions of galaxies in Section \ref{sec:discussion}.
 We conclude our results in Section \ref{sec:conclusion}.
-Throughout the paper, we adopt the Planck cosmological parameters for EAGLE run cosmology consistent with \citet{PlanckCollaboration2014}: $\Omega_{m}$ = 0.307, $\Omega_{\Lambda}$ = 0.693, $\Omega_{b}$ = 0.048, and $h$ = 0.6777 (= $H_{0}$/(100 km s$^{-1}$ Mpc$^{-1}$)).
+Throughout the paper, we adopt the Planck cosmological parameters for EAGLE-run cosmology consistent with \citet{PlanckCollaboration2014}: $\Omega_{m}$ = 0.307, $\Omega_{\Lambda}$ = 0.693, $\Omega_{b}$ = 0.048, and $h$ = 0.6777 (= $H_{0}$/(100 km s$^{-1}$ Mpc$^{-1}$)).